Amitro123/automation-service/spec.md

 - **Decisions**: Decided to create a dedicated module for utility functions to avoid code duplication and improve maintainability.
 - **Next Steps**: Populate `utils.py` with necessary utility functions.

-### 2024-05-09
+### [2024-12-07]
-- **Summary**: Added "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections to the README, and updated Review Provider Configuration.
-Added utils.py and dashboard folder structure.
+- **Summary**: Added `utils.py` module, removed the Automated Code Review Log section from the README.md and updated the dashboard section.
-- **Decisions**: Added a new section for PR-Centric Automation and Robust Error Handling.
+- **Decisions**: Centralized utility functions into a dedicated module for code organization and reusability.
-- **Next Steps**: Update spec.md to match the documentation changes.
+- **Next Steps**: Implement utility functions within `utils.py`.

-### 2024-05-09
+### [2024-02-29]
-- **Summary**: Added "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections to the README, and updated Review Provider Configuration.
-Added utils.py and dashboard folder structure.
+- **Summary**: Removed the "Automated Code Review Log" section from the README and removed `run_api.py` and added a new dashboard directory.
+Added a utils.py file.
-- **Decisions**: Added a new section for PR-Centric Automation and Robust Error Handling.
+- **Decisions**: The automated code review log was deemed unnecessary and removed from the README.
+The `run_api.py` was removed as it was not needed.
+The new dashboard directory was added to visualize the project.
-- **Next Steps**: Update spec.md to match the documentation changes.
+- **Next Steps**: Update the dashboard with relevant data.

-### 2024-05-09
+### [2024-02-29]
-- **Summary**: Updated spec.md to reflect the addition of "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections in the README, and updated Review Provider Configuration.
-Added utils.py and dashboard folder structure.
+- **Summary**: Updated README to reflect current features, removed "NEW" tags and "Automated Code Review Log" section, updated Quick Start instructions with review provider configuration and agent platform integration.
-- **Decisions**: Aligned the spec with the latest documentation changes, adding sections for PR-Centric Automation and Robust Error Handling.
+- **Decisions**: Removed the "Automated Code Review Log" section as it's likely replaced by the dashboard and artifact tracking.
-- **Next Steps**: No immediate next steps, the spec has been updated to reflect the changes.
+- **Next Steps**: Update the dashboard to visualize the review history.